StevenHuynhh/Project1QMEspresso/README.md

 ## Collaborators: Steven Huynh & Gabriel Martin

-Intro:
+### Intro:

 This is an implementation of the Quine-McCluskey prime implicant generation method in Java.
+This repo includes the implementation itself 'QuineMcCluskey.java' that can be used to run an individual test case, as well as a script 'QuineMcCluskeyTestRunner.java' that can be used to run a batch of test cases located in the test_cases/ subdirectory.